spasmx/mini_project_fines_hillel/README.md

-# project woth Denis Kovylin
+# project with Denis Kovylin